 Once your detox is complete, you will feel far healthier.
-Many of our patients feel 'ready to return home'.
-However, this new breath of life can be very damaging if the patient returns home without receiving ample treatment for the psychological component of drug or alcohol addiction.
+Many of our clients feel ‘ready to return home’.
+However, this new breath of life can be very damaging if the client returns home without receiving ample treatment for the psychological component of drug or alcohol addiction.

 Therapy programmes require time to complete.
 This is because therapy involves a process of self-discovery, healing and knowledge acquisition that typically must be absorbed over several weeks.
 Unlike many other illnesses, there exists no ‘antidote’ to addiction.
 The only real ‘cure’ for addiction is willpower coupled with the right amount of therapy.